 Hiking in Sörenberg can be a really great summer experience in the Swiss Alps.
-I really loved.
-The hike I did was pretty long and hard, but the views made it all worth.
-On the top it’s really nice and stunning.
-Ok, so let’s jump in!
+I really loved it.
+The hike I did was pretty long and hard, but the views made it all worthwhile.
+On the top, it’s really nice and stunning.
+Ok, so let’s jump straight into it!

 Where is Sörenberg

 Actually, Sörenberg is more known as a skiing resort.
 I have skied there two times, and I can say that it’s perfect for a one or two days skiing trip.
 It’s not very big, around 60 kilometers of slopes, but it has all you need: from the blue to black routes.
 Some black routes are extremely difficult, I didn’t even make one of those, had to go down like a beginner, slowly in one position, it was that hard for me.
 Of course, it was very icy on that black route and very steep, but once you see Swiss people almost flying there with no problems, you consider yourself not such a good snowboarder.

 Ok, so some distances to Sörenberg from some bigger cities:

 From Lucerne – 47 kilometers.

 From Zürich – 100 kilometers.